 a.
 Travel incidentals such as baggage checking fees, and transportation to and from the airport will be reimbursed with submission of receipt for these expenses.

-2. If using own personal vehicle, mileage reimbursement at the IRS approved rate, and cost for parking at the meeting location will be reimburse with submission of receipt for these expenses.
+2. If using own personal vehicle, mileage reimbursement at the IRS-approved rate, and cost for parking at the meeting location will be reimbursed with submission of receipt for these expenses.

 C. Support for hotel lodging will be limited to room and tax only and one (1) night per meeting unless explicitly requested in the travel waiver application and special permission is granted by the Steering Committee.